 This is the famous and beautiful Waterfall Garden Park in downtown Seattle.
 (I had to leave empty space for text, TBA.)

 I am taking the next two weeks off, dear readers, to both get stuff done and do nothing.
-I forgot to tell you that in spite of the things that my publisher wants fixed about the Damn Garden Book, the DGB is a GO and the sooner I write the damn thing, the sooner it will appear in stores and libraries.
+I forgot to tell you that the DGB is a GO and the sooner I write the damn thing, the sooner it will appear in stores and libraries.
 I also want to hang out with men in kilts (the Long Island Scottish Games are this weekend), and re-boot my brain.

 I will leave the Comments section open until Sept.
 6 so please feel free to leave a comment or question about writing, illustrating, cats, or tea, or whatever.
 Because I will check in often and use my spiffy new Reply function to answer any and all queries; as for the future of this blog, I have a tutorial all about painting cats already planned for Sept 13…